jchr1st/workshop_howto/fmm_reserve/fmm_reserve.rst

 - Click **Confirm** to complete the reservation.

-Once the cluster is reserved, SE and FMM should be getting a confirmation email, if the FMM shared the reservation.
+Once the cluster is reserved, SE and FMM will receive a confirmation email, if the FMM shared the reservation.
 That email contains important reservation and access details for the cluster.

 The SE leading the boot camp is responsible for verifying that the foundation succeeded and the cluster is ready for the event.
-This should be done the **DAY BEFORE** the event so that should there be any complications there is time for the corporate SE or TME teams to resolve.
+This should be done the **DAY BEFORE** the event so that should there be any complications there is time for the Outcome Engineering (OE) or Technical Marketing Engeering (TME) teams to resolve.

 What If No Marketing Clusters Are Available?